Elliot438b/java8-design-patterns/README.md

 - Spliterators.AbstractSpliterator：Creates a spliterator reporting the given estimated size and additionalCharacteristics.
 - Optional, deal with the non-null object.
 - isPresent(),to judge if the object is exsit or not.
-- Map's new usage,like replace.
+- **Map,HashMap**'s new usage,like replace.
-- jdbc things.like datasource,connection,statement,how to execute Sql schema,resultSet.
+- **jdbc** things.like datasource,connection,statement,how to execute Sql schema,resultSet.
-- log4j xml configuration.
+- **log4j** xml configuration.
-- h2 datasource, h2database: one of the databases, writed by Java.
-Which is just a jar package,could cross-platform.Use h2.bat or h2.sh to start the service and then you can visit on the web page*IP：PORT/login.jsp*
+- h2 datasource, **h2database**: one of the databases, writed by Java.
+Which is just a jar package,could cross-platform.Use h2.bat or h2.sh to start the service and then you can visit on the web page *IP：PORT/login.jsp*